 Our generation, has been labeled many ways, some nice and some not so nice...
 But whatever we are here to stay and our presence will be felt.

 No sense rehashing the obvious, both systems are in trouble.
 With the first boomers reaching 65 in 2013 the bulging Medicare and Social Security rolls will expand even greater.

 The Social Security system, designed in the 30s, when life expectancy was 61, has not raised the eligibility age significantly, even though our life expectancy is now in the mid-70s.

 Government has no place in health care and I trust the marketplace will be allowed to give us choices and control of our health plans.
-We are now both on Medicare Advantage, and very pleased, even in Arizona where Obama care rates are thru the roof...we have private plans my wife on AARP I am with Humana.
+We are now both on Medicare Advantage, and very pleased, even in Arizona where Obama care rates are thru the roof...we have private plans with United Health Care AARP.